 - Make super fine sugar and add flour.
 Pulse the sugar in a food processor about 18-20 times until fine and powdery.
 Remove 1 cup and set it aside, then add the flour to the remaining sugar and pulse again another 8-10 times until combined and airy.

 - Make whipped egg mixture.
 In the bowl of a stand mixer, use the whisk attachment to whisk the egg whites, cream of tartar, and salt on medium-high speed until pale and frothy.
-While mixing, add 1 Tablespoon at a time of the sugar you’ve set aside, whisking to combine in between each Tablespoon.
-At about 5 or 6 minutes, medium peaks will form, then add the vanilla and whip until just combined.
-Remove the bowl from the stand mixer.
+Add 1 Tablespoon at a time of the reserved sugar.
+At about 5 or 6 minutes, soft peaks will form, then add the vanilla and whip until combined.

 - Fold flour and sugar into the egg mixture.
-You’re going to add 1/4 cup of flour mixture into the whipped eggs, however you want to sift it in so it stays light and airy.
+Sift 1/4 cup of flour mixture into the whipped eggs.
 Then, use a rubber spatula to gently fold it in until you can no longer see any dry ingredients.
-Do not overmix.
 Continue with remaining flour mixture 1/4 cup at a time.

 - Pour batter and bake.
-Pour the cake batter into an ungreased 10-inch tube pan, otherwise known as an angel food cake pan.
-Smooth the top and gently run a knife throughout the batter to get right of any air pockets.
+Pour cake batter into an ungreased 10-inch tube pan, otherwise known as an angel food cake pan.
 Bake in a preheated 350°F oven on the lower middle rack for 30-35 minutes, rotating halfway through.

-- Remove the cake from the pan.
-When you’re ready to remove the cake, flip it right side up again and run a knife along the inner edge where the tube is and around the outer edge where the walls are.
+- Remove cake from the pan.
+Flip the cake pan right side up again and run a knife along the inner edge where the tube is and around the outer edge where the walls are.
 Gently tap on a counter until it releases.
 Use a serrated knife to gently cut the cake into slices, trying not to squish any pieces!

-In a nutshell, it’s so that the cake doesn’t deflate as it cools.
-Using an ungreased tube pan helps the batter adhere to the sides as it bakes so the edge of the cake acts as a brace holding up the walls as it expands.
+This is so that the cake doesn’t deflate as it cools.
+Using an ungreased footed tube pan helps the batter adhere to the sides as it bakes so the edge of the cake acts as a brace holding up the walls as it expands.

 There’s no leavening agent or yeast used in an angel food cake, so it’s the whipped eggs that make it so airy.
 Keeping it upside down as it cools is a surefire way to prevent it from collapsing.